 “Okay, I’ll be right there,” I told Mom on the phone before hanging up.

 I went to get my wallet and keys, whistling a stupid tune, and headed to my front door.
-Shoes, jacket, and then I stepped out of my apartment into the empty hallway on the fourth floor.
-I checked my pockets before closing the door, hearing a neighbor stepping outside, too.
+I put on my shoes and jacket, then stepped out of my apartment, into the empty hallway on the fourth floor.
+While I was checking I had everything I needed, I heard one of my neighbors entering the hallway behind me.

 “Morning,” I said, peering over my shoulder, but when my eyes met Gilbert’s, I froze for a second.

 He just glared at me.
-I felt insecure, just like I always did around him, so I decided to step back inside.
+I felt insecure, just like I always did around him, so I decided to get back inside.

-“Forgot my phone,” I said, giving a fake chuckle, before retreating back into the safety of my apartment.
+“Forgot my phone,” I said, faking a chuckle while retreating into the safety of my apartment.

-I closed my eyes, feeling so glad I’d move out soon.
+Once inside, behind the closed door, I closed my eyes, feeling so goddamn glad I was moving out soon.
 I liked this place.
 I liked my home, but after my neighbors had seen me out on a date with a guy, things had gotten worse.
 This building was not for me.
 This state was not for me.

 I stepped outside.
 Gilbert suddenly stood right in front of me.
 I felt pain in my stomach, but I couldn’t understand why or how.
 Not until Gilbert stepped back, screaming at me, spitting on me in his anger.